EtiamNullam/vim-todotxt-syntax/README.md

 ## Usage

 After you've installed the plugin installed every file that ends with `.todotxt` will have this syntax highlighting enabled.
-You can use `:set filetype=todotxt` to force it for current buffer, might be useful for scratch buffers.

-Start a line with one of these characters for to highlight it with various colors:
+Start a line with one of these characters to highlight it with various colors:
 | Character | Highlight Group | Suggested meaning |
 | --- | --------- | --- |
 | `-` | Type      | To do |